philthephatman/awesome-hacking-lists/hackwith.md

 - [yontma](https://github.com/iSECPartners/yontma) - You'll never take me alive.
 - [certificate-transparency](https://github.com/google/certificate-transparency) - Auditing for TLS certificates.
 - [APIthet](https://github.com/gulpfriction/APIthet) - An Application to security test RESTful web APIs.
+- [ModSecurity](https://github.com/SpiderLabs/ModSecurity) - ModSecurity is an open source, cross platform web application firewall (WAF) engine for Apache, IIS and Nginx that is developed by Trustwave's SpiderLabs.
+It has a robust event-based programming language which provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging and real-time analysis.
+With over 10,000 deployments world-wide, ModSecurity is the most widely deployed WAF in existence.
 - [WiFiKeylogger](https://github.com/wchill/WiFiKeylogger) - Hardware keylogger dongle with built-in Wi-Fi for live keystroke capture/injection and other fun stuff
 - [sslsniff](https://github.com/moxie0/sslsniff) - A tool for automated MITM attacks on SSL connections.
 - [medusa](https://github.com/wisk/medusa) - An open source interactive disassembler